Israel bombs UNRWA school in Gaza, kills 32 displaced Palestinians

 “The odour of blood in the hospital’s emergency room this morning was unbearable.
 There are people lying everywhere, on the floor, outside … bodies were being brought in plastic bags.
 The situation is overwhelming,” said Karin Huster, an MSF official.

-She said the “insane escalation of violence” across the Gaza Strip and the closure of the Rafah border crossing – which has halted most humanitarian deliveries into the Palestinian enclave – has stretched the health system to the “point of collapse”.
+The “insane escalation of violence” across the Gaza Strip and the closure of the Rafah border crossing – which has halted most humanitarian deliveries into the Palestinian enclave – has stretched the health system to the “point of collapse”, she said.

 “This man-made catastrophe needs to stop now,” she added.

-At least 36,586 Palestinians have been killed and 83,074 have been injured in Israel’s eight-month war on Gaza.
+At least 36,586 Palestinians have been killed and 83,074 have been wounded in Israel’s eight-month war on Gaza.
 The brutal assault, which some countries and UN experts say amounts to genocide, began after Hamas fighters launched attacks inside Israel on October 7 of last year, killing at least 1,139 people and taking dozens of others captive.

 Ceasefire talks

-Efforts to end the war have so far made little headway.
+Efforts to end the war have so far made little headway, however.

 William Burns, the director of the CIA, was in Qatar’s capital, Doha, on Wednesday to discuss a three-phase truce proposal touted last week by US President Joe Biden.
 The first phase calls for a six-week ceasefire, during which Hamas would free some of the captives and Israeli forces would withdraw from Gaza’s population centres and negotiations would continue for a permanent truce.